smasud98/Google-Clone/README.md

 ## Project Demo

-To view this project, navigate to the following link: https://clone-455f7.web.app
+To view this project, navigate to the following link: https://clone-455f7.web.app.
+NOTE: If page does not load properly upon searching, refresh the search page and retry

 # Getting Started with Create React App